48 Hours in and around the Dorset Coast - A weekend in Dorset

 Saturday Afternoon in the Purbecks

-Your weekend in Dorset now sees you heading towards the Jurassic coast & the spectacular Durdle Door, get your camera ready as this is one of Dorset’s most photographed landmarks, view it from the cliff top or if feeling energetic take the steep descent down the cliff path to the shingle beach.
+Your weekend in Dorset now sees you heading towards the Jurassic coast, and the spectacular Durdle Door Get your camera ready, as this is one of Dorset’s most photographed landmarks, view it from the cliff top or if you are feeling energetic take the steep descent down the cliff path to the shingle beach.

-If you have time be sure to visit or drive past Corfe Castle, built in 1086 & now in ruins it is an iconic view not to be missed.
+You must visit or drive past Corfe Castle, built in 1086 & now in ruins it is an iconic view not to be missed and gives stunning views of the Dorset countryside as far as the eye can see.
 Grab an ice cream in Corfe village & head off towards your destination for the night.

 Saturday evening in Dorchester

 By now you will be tired & hungry, so relax in your hotel in the heart of Dorset’s County town of Dorchester, Westwood House, a small 7-bedroom townhouse with a bright & airy conservatory.